SnowflurrySDK/Snowflurry.jl/README.md

 # Snowflurry Contributors Community

 We welcome contributions!
-If you are interested in contributing to this project, a good place to start is to read our [How to contribute page](./CONTRIBUTING.md).
+If you are interested in contributing to this project, a good place to start is to read our [How to Contribute page](./CONTRIBUTING.md).

 We are dedicated to cultivating an open and inclusive community to build software for near term quantum computers.
-Please read our code of conduct for the rules of engagement within our community.
+Please read our [Code of Conduct](./CODE_OF_CONDUCT.md) for the rules of engagement within our community.

 # Alpha Disclaimer